 Find a Prescription Drug Take-Back Box

 Prescription drug take-back boxes provide a place where unused prescription drugs can be safely disposed.
 These permanent boxes prevent prescription and over-the-counter medications from getting into the hands of children and into the waterways.
 They make sure they are disposed of in a safe, environmentally-friendly manner.
 Medication collection events and programs are part of a nationwide effort to reduce the amount of pharmaceutical products being flushed or poured down drains.
+Download our onepager to learn more about safe drug disposal through drug take-back boxes or click the image on the right.

 Check the Prescription drug take-back map to find your closest take-back location.
 Please contact facility prior to drop off to confirm guidelines.